Actually, no one fully knows everything that’s in a cigarette. According to Professor Siegel:

 Cigarette are still bad for you – but it’s not the nicotine that does the damage…

 While we may not know exactly which chemicals are doing most of the damage of smoking, we do know that smoking is incredibly bad for us.

-But it’s not nicotine that causes 99% of the harm, but the smoke and tar created when you burn tobacco.
+But it’s not nicotine that causes most of the harm from smoking, but the smoke and tar created when you burn tobacco.

 (See nicotine and electronic cigarettes: 10 facts every user should know: and Are electronic cigarette safe?
 The shocking truth for more information.)